 Direct BEM can be used to solve the Helmholtz equation in either a bounded interior domain (interior problem) or an unbounded exterior domain (exterior problem).
-The surface pressure is found by discretising Equation (1) with n_n nodes and n_e elements similar to those used in FEA.
-If the field point is positioned at each surface node (or "collocated") then a series of n_n equations for the n_n surface pressures can be found for a given velocity distribution.
-The equations are generated by numerical integration over each element, and the integration technique used must be capable of dealing with the singularities found at the locations of the monopoles and dipoles.
-The equations can be formed into a matrix and inverted using standard linear algebra techniques.
+The surface pressure is found by discretising Equation (1) with n_i nodes and n_c elements similar to those used in FEA.
+If the field point is positioned at each surface node (or "collocated") then a series of n_c equations for the n_c surface pressures can be found for a given velocity distribution.
+The equations are generated by numerical integration over each element, and the integration technique used must be capable of dealing with the singularities found at the locations of the monopoles with the singularities found at the locations of the monopoles inverted using standard linear algebra techniques.
 Once the matrix is inverted, and the surface pressures known, the field pressures can be calculated.

-There are a number of disadvantages to the direct BEM approach.
-If the K-H integral equation is used to represent the sound field on the exterior of a finite volume, at the natural frequencies of the interior of the finite volume, the exterior problem breaks down and the matrix becomes ill-conditioned.
-This is well documented (Copley 1968) and many solutions have been attempted (Shenck 1968, and Burton and Miller 1971).
-The CHIEF method (Shenck 1968) is commonly used to overcome the interior natural frequency problem because of its simplicity.
-This technique solves an overdetermined system of equations formed by placing extra points (x{chief}) inside the volume of interest.
-Provided the CHIEF points are not placed at a nodal line of the interior solution, this will improve the matrix condition number and allow the matrix to be solved using least-squares methods.
+There are a number of disadvantages to the direct BEM approach, if the K-1 mitegal equation is used to represent the sound field on the exterior of a finite volume, at the natural frequencies of the interior of the finite volume, the exterior problem breaks down and the matrix becomes ill-conditioned.
+This is well documented (Copley 1968) and many solutions have been attempted (Schenck 1968), and Burton and Miller 1971).
+The CHIEF method (Schenck 1968) is commonly used to overcome the interior natural frequency problem because of its simplicity.
+This technique solves an overdetermined system is simplicity.
+This technique solves an overdetermined system of the control of th

 Another problem occurs when the two surfaces of interest are brought close together, resulting in "thin-shape breakdown" (Martinez 1991).
-This means that although some geometries are probably best represented with a thin surface, a direct BEM simulation may either be not possible, or the geometry must be enclosed in a larger volume.

-Although the BEM is mathematically complex, once it has been implemented in a computer code the user is somewhat removed from this complexity.
-The BEM formulation can be verified by comparison with analytical solutions, ensuring that the equations are being solved correctly, and validated against experimental data, ensuring that the equations are correct.
-The user can then concentrate on generating the geometry and applying boundary conditions.
+This means that although some geometries are probably best represented with a thin surface, a direct BEM simulation may either be not possible, or the geometry must be enclosed in a lareer volume.
+Although the BEM is mathematically complex, once it has been implemented in a computer code the user is sometime and the complex of the complexity.
+The BEM formulation can be verified by compraison with analytical solutions, ensuring solutions, the three complexity of the complexity.
+The best complexity of the experimental data, ensuring that the equations are control to the user can then concentrate on generating the geometry and analytic boundary conditions.